-- Holds fiduciary responsibility for the corporation;
+- Hold fiduciary and legal responsibility for the corporation

-A formal description of the Board powers, drawn from the Bylaws, follows:
+A formal description of the board powers, drawn from the bylaws, follows:

 Article IV, Section 1 - "The Board of Directors is charged with governance and oversight of the affairs, powers, funds, and property of the corporation, except as otherwise provided by law or by these bylaws.
 To this end and without limitation of the foregoing or of the board's powers expressly conferred by these bylaws, the board shall have power to authorize others to act on behalf of the corporation, to make rules and regulations for the corporation's management, to create such additional offices or committees as it deems appropriate, and to select, employ, or remove such of its agents or employees as it shall deem best."